oridanus/rTorrent-TV-series-organizer/README.md

 # rTorrent-TV-series-organizer
-automatically organize your TV series downloads from rTorrent, to Kodi's directory structure
+Automatically organize your TV series downloads from rTorrent, to Kodi's directory structure

 ## Installation